Business Structures and Foundations

 6. Succession Planning

 Planning for the future is essential for ensuring business continuity and protecting your legacy.
-Develop a comprehensive succession plan that outlines how ownership and management will transition in the event of retirement, disability, or death, and consider factors such as family dynamics, buy-sell agreements, estate planning, and exit strategies.
+Create a succession plan detailing ownership and management transitions, factoring in family dynamics, buy-sell agreements, estate planning, and exit strategies.

 7. Piercing the Corporate Veil